fulmiiiiine/Quick-assist-WIKI/welcome_settings.md

 If you have questions about configuring welcome settings, feel free to reach out for assistance! discord.gg/assistance

+You can find detailed information about ticket settings [here](settings.md#welcome-settings).

 ---

 [🔝 Return to Top](index.md)